Flicker in video

 In this article I'm not worrying about the actual illuminothecnics, I don't design the illumination systems of buildings, I just shoot videos in them.
 In particular I've had trouble with some VR cameras, because they don't allow you to set an arbitrary frame rate.
 In video we don't particularly care about the physical properties of the flickering light, we just need to know its frequency.
 Visibile flicker in video is caused by a mismatch between its frequency and the frequency at which we sample light.

 This happens when the primary source of illumination in the scene is producing the flicker.
 In this example the global flicker is particularly easy to see on the ceiling.
 Here it's just annoying, but when viewed with a virtual reality headset it's a serious problem.
+This is made worse by the anatomy of the human eye, because our peripheral vision (with a prevalence of rods over cones) is most sensitive to movement, and therefore to flicker.
+Flicker is also related to luminance: the more light there is the easier it will be to perceive flicker.

 This happens when the primary source is either natural light or in sync with our temporal sampling, but a specific source of light in the scene operates at a different frequency.
 This is typical of neons and, here in Europe, of computer screens.
 Our electrical network operates at 50Hz, and screens usually update at 60Hz.
 In this example you can spot it both on the screen on the left and on the one in the far back.